-"Scheduled Castes," while allowing states to identify other relatively disadvantaged groups, or OBCs who also deserved affirmative action at the state level.54 In the late 1970s the Janata Party government appointed the Mandal Commission to identify a national list of OBCs to create national quotas for them.
-The Mandal Commission used a combination of social and economic criteria to identify which groups fell below the state's mean for socio-economic advancement, and its list consequently excluded a large number of prosperous peasants who were politically dominant in many states.55 The Mandal Commission's report was shelved when the Congress party returned to power in 1980.
+The Indian Constitution had guaranteed national affirmative action quotas to the lowest-ranked social groups, the ex-"untouchables" or "Scheduled Castes," while allowing states to identify other relatively disadvantaged groups, or "Other Backward Classes" who also deserved affirmative action at the state level.
+In the late 1970s the Janata Party government appointed a commission, the Mandal Commission, to identify a national list of OBCs in order to create national quotas for them.
+The Mandal Commission used a combination of social and economic criteria by which to identify groups that fell below the state's mean for socie-economic advancement and its list consequently excluded a large number of prosperous peasant groups who were politically dominant in many states.
+The Mandal Commission's report was shelved when the Congress party returned to power in 1980.

 When V.P.
-Singh announced he was going to implement the Mandal Commission report, riots broke out in cities across north India.
+Singh announced that he was going to implement the Mandal commission report, riots broke out in cities across north India.
 (The south had had OBC reservations for some time and was not as affected.)
-Shortly thereafter the BJP announced it was reviving the movement for Ayodhya, and Advani started to lead a march of activists toward the site.
-Janata Dal state governments in Bihar and Uttar Pradesh blocked the march, arresting Advani and even ordering police to shoot marchers at Ayodhya.
-The BJP withdrew support from the government and the Janata Dal split shortly thereafter, with one faction governing briefly with the support of the Congress.
-When elections were held in 1991, the Janata Dal's share of the vote had collapsed and the BJP had benefited tremendously, increasing its vote share to more than 20 percent and its seats to 120.
-(Refer to Table 1 above.)
+Shortly thereafter the BJP announced that it was reviving the movement for Ayodhya and Advani started to lead a march of activists toward the site.
+Janata Dal state governments in Bihar and Uttar Pradesh blocked the march, arresting Advani and even ordering police to shoot on marchers at Ayodhya.
+The BJP withdrew support from the government and the Janata Dal split shortly thereafter with one faction governing briefly with the support of the Congress.
+When elections were held in 1991, the Janata Dal's share of the vote had collapsed and the BJP had benefited tremendously, increasing its vote share to over 20 percent and its seats to 120.
+(See Table I in Appendix)